TheRABU/TheRABU/README.md

 # Hello, I'm Md.
 Fazle Rabbi! 👋

-I'm a Computer Science student at the University of Asia Pacific (UAP) in Dhaka, Bangladesh.
-My journey in the world of technology has been an exciting one, and I'm passionate about learning and exploring various aspects of the field.
+I'm a Computer Science student at the University of Asia Pacific (UAP) in Dhaka, Bangladesh learning and loving coding each day even more.

 ### 💻 Technologies & Skills